Coherent-Partners/spark-python-sdk/examples/usecases/api_v3_for_loop/readme.md

 poetry run python main.py
 ```

-The execution will start, and you will see the logs in the console and the `console.log` file
+The execution will begin, with logs being recorded in the `console.log` file.
-and the outputs will be saved to the `outputs.json` file as shown below:
+The results will be saved to the `outputs.json` file, as illustrated below:

 [![outputs.png](outputs.png)](outputs.json)